s-doering/smig/README.md

 2. finding _(not matching)_ the specified Pattern (java.util.regex.Pattern)

 __Beware:__
 The config _smig.included.migrations_ has to be a collection.
-Any other kind of object will fail and abort the application with an error.
+Any other kind of object will fail and abort the application with a meaningful error.
-Setting _NULL_ or an empty list will result in never finding any migrations.
+Setting _null_ or an empty list will result in never finding any migrations.

 #### Logging Migrations ####